 Welcome to this part of our Cloud Deep Dive series about cloud cost-saving strategies!
-In a previous article, I shed light on the complexity of multi-cloud pricing and compare different pricing models of major cloud providers like AWS, Microsoft Azure, or GCP.
+In a previous article on multi-cloud pricing, I shed light on the complexity of the multi-cloud market and comparison of different pricing models of major cloud providers like AWS, Microsoft Azure, or GCP.
 In addition to understanding the price model complexity, cloud cost-optimization is another critical aspect of maintaining an extensive cloud service portfolio.

 The possibility of flexible resource booking and the elasticity of cloud architectures result in an increased potential for cost optimization compared to on-premises architectures.
 While resource- and cost-optimization during operating a cloud infrastructure, i.e. after the transformation, have already been widely discussed and are supported by much tooling, cloud cost-optimization during the transformation is an underserved topic with huge cost-saving potential.